jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 The ROA search results are returned in the "rpkiRoaSearchResults" member, which is an array of ROA objects ((#roa_object_class)).

-Here is an elided example of the search results when finding information for a ROA with origin autonomous system number
+Here is an elided example of the search results when finding information for ROAs with origin autonomous system number
 65536:

 ```